-To search for a term in a Word document, press Ctrl+F on your keyboard to bring up the navigation pain at the left side of your computer monitor.
+To search for a term in a Word document, press Ctrl+F on your keyboard to bring up the navigation pane on the left side of your computer monitor.
 Then click inside the search box and type your search term.
-Every word in the document that match your search will be selected.
+Every word in the document that matches your search will be selected.

 Microsoft Word allows you to use the find pane to search for specific text in your document.